dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 In the author’s opinion, the syntax is not too misleading to be disallowed, but community discussion might bring more insight.

+> [!NOTE]
-To avoid confusion,
+> To avoid confusion,
-implementations are encouraged, but not required, to use parentheses around function pointer and delegate types that return by reference and/or have non-default linkage.
+> implementations are encouraged, but not required, to use parentheses around function pointer and delegate types
+> that return by reference and/or have non-default linkage.

 ### Max Munch Exception